sha1good/FullStack-Shopping-App-With-Strapi-CMS-And-React/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# This App is built with React and Redux for Frontend, Strapi Headless CMS for backend and Stripe Checkout for payment

 ## Available Scripts